Approved and Accredited

 The NMBON granted New Mexico State University Alamogordo a Certificate of Conditional Approval for two years until August 2014.

-The New Mexico State University Alamogordo Nursing Program is nationally accredited by the National League for Nursing Accrediting Commission, Inc. (NLNAC), 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326, (404-975-5000), firstname.lastname@example.org .
-The NLNAC may be contacted for information regarding the accreditation status of the New Mexico State University Alamogordo Nursing Program.
+The New Mexico State University Alamogordo Nursing Program is nationally accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326, (404-975-5000), http://www.nlnac.org/ACEN.
+The ACEN may be contacted for information regarding the accreditation status of the New Mexico State University Alamogordo Nursing Program.

-The New Mexico State University Alamogordo Nursing Program is accredited with warning status by NLNAC through October 2014.
+The New Mexico State University Alamogordo Nursing Program is accredited with warning status by ACEN through October 2014.

-The NLNAC is the accrediting agency for nursing programs and has been since 1997.
-NLNAC assures prospective students and employers that the NMSUA Nursing Program has met national education standards.
-Graduation from an NLNAC accredited nursing program can facilitate a student’s acceptance into advanced educational and certification programs, graduate schools, and the Armed Forces.
+The ACEN is the accrediting agency for nursing programs and has been since 1997.
+The ACEN assures prospective students and employers that the NMSU-A Nursing Program has met national education standards.
+Graduation from an ACEN accredited nursing program can facilitate a student’s acceptance into advanced educational and certification programs, graduate schools, and the Armed Forces.

 The Nursing Program utilizes traditional, hybrid, and on-line instructional methodology.
 All Nursing classes utilize the NMSU Learning Management system – CANVAS.
 Currently NURS 282 and NURS 284 are the only hybrid classes in the Nursing Program.

 The current NMSU-A Course Catalog provides the student with a description of courses/classes offered. http://nmsua.edu/course-descriptions/